guillfay/robot_mission_15/README.md

 - Strategy 2 : agents move randomly in their allowed area, directy going to a corresponding waste in their neighborhood (if its inventory isn't full) or avoiding the areas it has already visited, and try to get a waste.
 When exactly two wastes are collected, they move towards the deposit zone on the far right and drop a merge waste of another color

 - Strategy 3 : agents move randomly in their allowed area, directy going to a corresponding waste in their neighborhood (if its inventory isn't full) or avoiding the areas it has already visited, and try to get a waste.
 To avoid any latent waste (for example, an agent that has picked up a waste but can't find another one to merge), each agent goes to an intermediate desposit zone (1 cell) and drops the single waste he has.
 If a waste is already in the deposit zone, he picks up two wastes and merges them.
 The he goes to the deposit zone of the next color.
 Note : to optimize displacement of the agents, deposit zone for agents green and yellow are the same.

+- Strategy 4 : It's the same as the strategy 3 except that the space is vertically equally divided among the differents bots.
+For this strategy to work properlly, there should be an equal number of bots in each area.
+This strategy speeds up waste collection, as no robot has to scour the entire map from top to bottom to deposit its waste.
+But a problem arises when there are 2 items of the same color in 2 different deposit zones.
+In order for these wastes to be merged one day, the robots will switch from strategy 4 to 3 after a certain period of time.
+They change strategy when they have made a certain number of random moves (this means that all, or almost all, zones have been visited, and the game is well advanced).

 #### Performance